SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

        gin add-remote <name> <location>
        ```
        where `<name>` is the name you want to give to the remote (e.g. `origin`) and `<location>` is the location of the data store, which should be in the form of alias:path or server:path (e.g. `gin add-remote origin gin:sfmig/crab-data`).
-       - If the remote GIN repository doesn't exist, you will be prompted to either create the remote GIN repository if it doesn't exist, add the remote address anyways or abort.
+       - If the remote GIN repository doesn't exist, you will be prompted to either create the remote GIN repository, add the remote address anyways or abort.
        - To show the remotes accessible to your GIN account run `gin remotes`.

 > [!TIP]